oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/accessing-the-domain/port-forward.md

 {{% /notice %}}

 #### Specify Local IP Address for Port Forwarding
-You can use the `--address` option of the `kubectl port-forward` command to listen on the localhost using the defined IP address.
+You can use the `--address` option of the `kubectl port-forward` command to listen on the defined IP address.
 The `--address` option only accepts IP addresses or localhost (comma-separated) as a value.
 See `kubectl port-forward -h` for help and examples.

 Below is an example command that uses a defined IP address.